Jorge Soler Player Props: Marlins vs. Yankees

-Jorge Soler -- 0-for-4 in his most recent game -- will be in action for the Miami Marlins against the New York Yankees, with Michael King on the hill, on August 12 at 4:10 PM ET.
+The Miami Marlins, including Jorge Soler (hitting .256 in his past 10 games, with a double, three home runs, five walks and six RBI), battle starting pitcher Gerrit Cole and the New York Yankees at LoanDepot park, Sunday at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Yankees.
+He had a hitless showing in his most recent game (0-for-4) against the Yankees.

 Jorge Soler Game Info & Props vs. the Yankees